backstage/backstage/packages/core-plugin-api/api-report.md

 //
 // @public (undocumented)
 export const discoveryApiRef: ApiRef<DiscoveryApi>;

+// Warning: (ae-missing-release-tag) "DomainDecoratedAnalyticsEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export type DomainDecoratedAnalyticsEvent = AnalyticsEvent & {
+  domain: AnalyticsDomainValue;
+};

 // Warning: (ae-missing-release-tag) "ElementCollection" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //